-Based on our understanding of IO's VFM methodology, we can confirm that, the Information has been appropriately used in the VFM model, and that the VFM assessment demonstrates the AFP approach provides estimated cost savings of 11.67% in comparison to the traditional delivery approach.
+Based on our understanding of IO's VFM methodology, we can confirm that, the Information has been appropriately used in the VFM model.
+The results of the VFM assessment demonstrate an estimated VFM cost savings of 10.3% by using the AFP to deliver the Project in comparison to using the traditional delivery approach.